 Note that you should apply aggregation/grouping either to all columns or to none of them.

 To filter data in the Query Builder, click the Filter... button.
-This will invoke the Filter Editor dialog, which allows you to build filter criteria.
+This invokes the Filter Editor dialog that allows you to build filter criteria:

 Edit Query Parameters